BEF 22 MAY 1790 - Westmoreland, VA

 The 1850 Census listed Thomas Franklin as age 63.
 Harriet is not listed.
 He worked as a farmer and had real estate valued at $400.
 Emily Franklin age 24, Edward Franklin age 22 and Louisa Franklin age 19 live with him.
 Also living with him are Thomas E. Johnson age 15 and Richard Bowen age 15 who is listed as being "idiotic."

 Thomas died sometime before March 9th, 1853.
 On that date an appraisal and sale of his personal estate was made by Edwin Hutt and William B. Hall.
 In addition to his furniture and household items Thomas owned two pairs of oxen plus a fifth ox, several sheep and hogs, and a couple of cows.
 The highest appraised item was a colt valued at $30 that sold for $35.10 to Edward Franklin, a possible son.
 Besides the livestock and farming tools Thomas also owned oyster tongs, a fishing net and a "old boat."

-Thomas was buried presumably at the site of his home in Nomini Grove.
-The small family cemetery is now becoming overgrown.
+Thomas was buried at what appears to be the same area, now known as Nomini Grove.
+The small family cemetery there is now becoming overgrown.
 Some original markers still exist at the site.
 Poured concrete markers were added at a later date.

 - 1820 U S Census; Census Place: Westmoreland, Virginia; Page: 279; NARA Roll: M33_135; Image: 139